 |Female||8 – 12 inches||8 – 15 pounds|

 Maine Coon and Siamese Mix coat colors and types

 The coat of the Maine Coon Mixed with Siamese comes in a variety of shades and patterns.
 It is possible to see solid colors of black, white, cream, red, brown, and blue, including patterns of tortoiseshell, tabby, shaded, calico, parti-color, and bi-color.

 Black Maine Coon Siamese Mix

-Maine Coon Siamese Mix black presents with an all-black or predominantly black coat color with some white or gray markings.
+Maine Coon Siamese Mix black or a Black Maine Coon Siamese Mix has an an all-black or predominantly black coat color with some white or gray markings.

 RELATED: Black Smoke Maine Coon (Complete Guide)